Center for Advanced China Research Staff

 Connor Swank is an analyst at the Center for Advanced China Research.
 Prior to working at CACR, he completed a master’s degree in Chinese politics, foreign policy, and international relations at Tsinghua University in Beijing, China, where he lived for two years.
 He also holds a bachelor’s degree in international relations from Georgetown University’s School of Foreign Service.
 He previously worked with the Asia Program at the German Marshall Fund of the United States, on Capitol Hill, and as a part-time research assistant at Georgetown University.

 Anna Scott Bell

-Anna Scott Bell is an analyst at the Center for Advanced China Research.
+Anna Scott Bell is the editor of the Party Watch Initiative at the Center for Advanced China Research.
 She previously worked at the Global Taiwan Institute, the Congressional-Executive Commission on China, the East-West Center in Washington, and the US Commission on International Religious Freedom.
 She holds an MA in Asian Studies from Georgetown University’s School of Foreign Service and an MA in Theology from Regent College, Canada.
 She has lived, worked, and studied in Beijing, China, and is proficient in Mandarin Chinese.